 Last Updated on

-A missed period is definitely the most obvious sign of pregnancy, but it isn’t the only one.
+A missed period is definitely the most obvious sign of pregnancy, but it isn’t the only sign of pregnancy.
 An egg fertilises and implants in the uterus wall, well before you miss your period.
 Essentially, you are pregnant the moment the implantation happens.
-When you have crossed a few days or weeks into pregnancy, the body begins to give indications about pregnancy, even before the menstrual date.
-Symptoms of pregnancy generally appear during the first week of conception.
-However, excited and anxious expectant mothers fail to notice them.
+When you are a few days or weeks into pregnancy, the body begins to give indications about pregnancy, even before the menstrual date.
+The symptoms of pregnancy generally appear during the first week of conception.
+However, an excited and anxious expectant mother can fail to notice them.
 Is there a way to know that you are pregnant even before you miss your period?
+Yes, there are!
 Read on, to find out.

 A pregnancy test is undoubtedly the most accurate way to assess if you are pregnant.
 However, experiencing a few common symptoms could reveal those first signs of pregnancy, much before a missed period.
 Here is a list of some early symptoms of pregnancy, which could help gauge if you are pregnant, prior to the agonizing wait to take the tests.